Periodic space-time homogenisation of the $\phi^4_2$ equation: Introduction

-As this article was nearing completion, we learned of the forthcoming work \cite{Weijun} which considers a very similar situation.
+As this article was nearing completion, we learned of \cite{Weijun} which considers a very similar situation.
+The main\footnote{ Another difference is that we treat space-time homogenisation on the torus while \cite{Weijun} consider spatial homogenisation on regular domains for vanishing boundary condition.} differences between the two works are our quantitative treatment of renormalisation to ensure that for any $\eps>0$ the notion of solution used is consistent with the solution theory for non-constant coefficient equations in \cite{Sin23} and that we consider joint limits $(\eps,\delta)\to 0$.
 While that and the present article are the first results on homogenisation of singular SPDEs, at least to the best of our knowledge, homogenisation of stochastic PDEs that are either more regular or linear has been considered for example in \cite{HK12, ichihara2004homogenization, PARDOUX20031, armstrong2022quantitative}.
 For the topic of stochastic homogenisation which is related but quite distinct, we refer to \cite{armstrong2019quantitative, josien2022annealed,armstrong2022elliptic, gloria2020regularity}.

-While the arguments of this article extend directly to the $2$-dimensional parabolic Anderson model (swapping the ansatz of \cite{DD03} for the one in \cite{HL15}), the general method is expected to be applicable to more singular subcritical SPDEs within the framework of regularity structures.